TriplyDB/Documentation/docs/ratt-transform/index.md

 ```

 Notice the following details:
-- `mw.forEach` uses the path expression `'data.countries'` to identify the list.
+- `forEach` uses the path expression `'data.countries'` to identify the list.
-- Inside the `mw.forEach` function, each element in the list is made available separately.
+- Inside the `forEach` function, each element in the list is made available separately.
 - This allows the `'id'` and `'name'` keys to be identified directly.

 The above code snippet makes one assertion for every element in the `"countries"` list: